David Hodne

-David Matthew Hodne (born November 30, 1969) is a United States Army major general who has served as the commanding general of the 4th Infantry Division and Fort Carson since August 19, 2021.
-He previously served as the 59th commandant of the United States Army Infantry School from August 3, 2018, to August 6, 2021, and chief of infantry of the Army from July 16, 2018, to August 6, 2021.
-He was dual-hatted as Director of the Soldier Lethality Cross-Functional Team.
+David Matthew Hodne (born 30 November 1969) is a United States Army general who has served as the commanding general of United States Army Transformation and Training Command since 2 October 2025.
+He previously served as deputy commanding general for futures and concepts of United States Army Futures Command and director of the Futures and Concepts Center since 9 January 2024 to 2 October 2025.
+Prior to that, he served as the commanding general of the 4th Infantry Division and Fort Carson from 2021 to 2023.
+He previously served as the 59th commandant of the United States Army Infantry School and chief of infantry of the Army (dual-hatted as Director of the Soldier Lethality Cross-Functional Team) from 2018 to 2021.

 Early life

 Hodne and his twin brother Daniel are the sons of Thomas and Ruth Hodne.
 Their father is a disabled military veteran.
 Daniel Hodne is also a 1991 West Point graduate who retired from the army as a colonel in 2017. graduated from Clarkstown High School South in 1987.